 The department's Center for Counseling and Family Therapy serves as a training site for students in the program.
 The medical family therapy trainees are supervised by faculty who are licensed professionals with advanced supervisory training.
 The facility is equipped with a secure digital networked video and audio system for research and training.
 In addition, each therapy room is equipped with one-way mirror observation, an encrypted wireless "bug-in-the-ear" sound system for live supervision and research observation.
 The facility also is equipped for video conferencing for use in training, consultation, and treatment. | Center for Counseling and Family Therapy

-Accreditation: The Marriage and Family Therapy Doctoral Program at Saint Louis University is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT).
+Accreditation: Both the MFT doctoral program and Masters program at Saint Louis University are accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT), 112 S. Alfred St., Alexandria, VA 22314, 703.838.9808.

 For information concerning the program's faculty, student and supervisor composition, progress and accomplishments, please click here.